Acast expands its support for paid podcasts with Acast+ – TechCrunch

 MacDonald said it’s also crucial that Acast is supporting subscription access across podcast players, rather than creating a listening app or destination of its own.

-“”That’s a really clear distinction,” he said.
+“That’s a really clear distinction,” he said.
 “We want to make sure the podcaster’s listeners are their listeners.
 We’re just giving them a financial tool to help them build a relationship with the listeners that are supporting their show.”

 Acast co-founder Johan Billgren also noted that podcasters can customize the experience down to the names of the subscription tiers and even what subscribers are called.
 He also said that after the launch of Acast+, the company will continue working with Patreon.